Skip to main content

 • “The game mimics the intro from the show, but does so to such a low graphical fidelity that it looks amateurish by comparison.”

-• “The graphics are horrible and often pop in and out, the models are jagged and unrefined, the mouths often don't even sync in a way that resembles what the character is saying and the facial expressions remind me of something you get from a puppet or a children's book that displays examples of expressions.”
+• “The graphics are horrible and often pop in and out, the models are jagged and unrefined, the mouths often don't even sync in a way that resembles what the character is saying.”

 • gameplay

-The gameplay in "Game of Thrones: A Telltale Games Series" is largely minimalistic, relying heavily on dialogue choices and quick-time events, which many players find limiting and uninspired.
-While the narrative and character interactions are engaging, the gameplay mechanics are often criticized for being repetitive and lacking meaningful impact on the story, leading to a feeling of frustration among players who expect more dynamic gameplay.
-Overall, the game is best suited for those who prioritize storytelling over traditional gameplay mechanics.
+The gameplay in "Game of Thrones: A Telltale Games Series" is largely consistent with Telltale's established formula, focusing heavily on dialogue choices and quick-time events, which many players find simplistic and limiting.
+While the narrative and character development are praised, the gameplay is often criticized for being minimalistic and lacking meaningful impact, leading to a sense of frustration regarding player agency and engagement.
+Overall, the game is recommended primarily for those who prioritize story over gameplay mechanics.

 • “The decision-making mechanics are gripping, forcing you to weigh the consequences of your choices carefully.”